tunjan/tunjan.github.io/src/workstation.md

 The workstation is a laptop inherited from my sister.
 She bought a new one because the current one could not keep up with Microsoft **Windows** updates and was getting too slow.
 Thus, I replaced the operating system with Arch **Linux**.
 Since then, I have been using it for 3 years as a daily driver.

-May this case serve to demonstrate how big tech companies keep producing bad software, causing the need for the common citizen to keep upgrading their electronics unnecesarily, producing endless waste.
+May this case serve to demonstrate how big tech companies keep producing bad software, causing the need for the common citizen to keep upgrading their electronics unnecessarily, producing endless waste.

 ## Specifications